Examination of background effects on light-nuclei yield ratio in relativistic heavy-ion collisions: Phase-space distribution and light-nuclei production

 In Eq.~\eqref{eq:NA-factorized}, the lowest-order of the light-nuclei yields of different mass numbers $A$ share a common structure of $N_A \propto [\cdots]^{A-1}$, where $[\cdots]$ is a common factor that does not depend on $A$ (if we assume a common light-nuclei size $\sigma_A \equiv \sigma$).
 Motivated by this common structure, we may consider particular combinations of the product of light-nuclei yields to eliminate the background effect of the lowest order.
 In general, suppose the powers $\{p_k\}_{k=1}^{n_k}$ for the mass numbers $\{A_k\}_{k=1}^{n_k}$ satisfy the condition $\sum_{k=1}^{n_k} p_k (A_k-1) = 0$, such a product can be constructed as

 where the lowest order is genuinely determined by the statistical factors $g_{A_k}$.
 A useful case would be $n_k=2$ with $p_A = -(B - 1)$ and $p_B = A - 1$ for mass numbers $A$ and $B$:

 In fact, this corresponds to the yield ratio $R_{2,3}^{-2,1} = N_tN_p/N_d^2$~\cite{Sun:2017xrx} with $(A,B)$ being identified as (2,3) and thus can be regarded as the generalization of the yield ratio that roughly eliminates the background effect.
 Therefore the generalized yield ratio~\eqref{eq:ratio-general} gives the general formula for the light-nuclei yield ratios that are free from the background effects of the underlying Gaussian component of the background phase-space distribution.
+It should be noted that the effect of different numbers of protons and neutrons, $N_p\ne N_n$, also cancels in the original yield ratio $N_tN_p/N_d^2$~\cite{Sun:2017xrx} while it does not in e.g. $N_{^3\mathrm{He}} N_p/N_d^2$.
+If we expect the same nature of the generalized ratio~\eqref{eq:ratio-general}, we may impose additional constraints on the nucleus species in the ratio to balance the number of protons and neutrons.
+More comprehensive studies on the isospin-asymmetry effect are left to the future study.

 The dominant contribution from the second-order phase-space cumulants is canceled out in the ratios~\eqref{eq:ratio-general} and \eqref{ratio}.
 Here, let us see what kind of information about the backgrounds has been physically eliminated.
 The second-order phase-space cumulants are explicitly written by the nucleon phase-space coordinates $(\bm{r},\bm{p})$ as